ChaoticAkantor/CARPG/README.md

 # Cloaker - Stealthy Damage Dealer
 Invisiblity cloak that gains a damage bonus based on the amount of energy you have, but drains a signifiant amount of energy per shot.
 Becomes completely invisible to AI for the duration.
-Cloak drains twice as fast whilst moving at max speed, crouching significantly reduces drain.
 Has to fully recover between uses, but can be deactivated early to start recharging.

 # Stat Scaling/Leveling